github/docs/content/account-and-profile/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/managing-your-subscriptions.md

    - Ignore all notifications for a repository
    {%- endif %}
 {%- ifversion fpt or ghec %}
-3. Optionally, to unsubscribe from all repositories owned by a given user or organization, select the **Unwatch all** dropdown and click the organization whose repositories you'd like to unsubscribe from.
-The option to unwatch all repositories is only available if you are watching all activity on over 30 repositories.
-If custom notifications are set up, or if you are only watching participating or @mention activity, the option may not be available.
+1. Optionally, to unsubscribe from all repositories owned by a given user or organization, select the **Unwatch all** dropdown and click the organization whose repositories you'd like to unsubscribe from.
+The button to unwatch all repositories is only available if you are watching all notifications, custom notifications or ignoring activity on over 25 repositories.

    ![Unwatch All button](/assets/images/help/notifications-v2/unsubscribe-from-all-repos.png)